hcentive/brocade-update-firewall/README.md

 * Replace `API_HOST` with the private IP address of the Brocade load balancer.
 * Replace `YOUR_API_USERNAME` with the username that has permissions to make API calls, e.g. `restapi`.
 * Replace `YOUR_API_PASSWORD` with the password for the API user.

+If using a proxy server to make outbound calls, update the proxy server configuration in `conf/default.json` -
+*  Set the value of `proxy_enabled` to `true`.
+* Replace `YOUR_PROXY_SERVER` with the address of your proxy server e.g. `http://localhost:3128`.

 Run `npm install` to install dependencies and executable command to update the firewall.
 Run the `update-fw` command from the installation directory to update the blacklist -
 ```